SymfonyCasts/deep-symfony-dive/sfcasts/http-kernel/kernel-handle.md

-# Kernel Handle

-Coming soon...
+# index.php to HttpKernel::handle()

-Let's start from the very beginning of the request.
-Whenever reload any page.
-The first file it's executed is `public/index.php`.
+Let's start from the *very* beginning of the request.
+When we load a page, the *first* file that's executed is `public/index.php`.
 No matter what, this is where it all starts.
-So let's literally just go down this line by line and see what happens.
+So let's literally go through this file line by line and see what happens.

+## index.php Bootstrapping

-The first thing it does is require this `config/bootstrap.php`.
-For our purposes, this isn't that important.
-It requires the composer auto loader, which is super, which is great, and then the rest of this file is all about, it's kind of loading and normalizing environment variables.
-So environment variables are very important for Symfony as far as understanding the request and response flow.
-This is just set up work.
-The next thing it does is if we're in debug vote, it calls `Debug::enable()` That's great to set up some debugging tools, but it's not really that important.
-The first thing we care about is down here, `$kernel = new Kernel()`.
-This is actually instantiating our `src/Kernel.php` file, the Kernel and Symfony is the, the kernel is the heart of Symfony.
+The first thing it does is require this `config/bootstrap.php` file.
+For our purposes, this... isn't that important.
+It requires the composer autoloader... and then the rest of this file is all about loading and normalizing environment variables.
+Sure, environment variables *are* important to Symfony, but if you want to understand the request-response flow, this is meaningless.

+Next, if we're in debug mode, it calls `Debug::enable()`.
+That's great to set up some debugging tools... but not relevant for us.

+## Hello Kernel

+The first thing *we* care about is down here: `$kernel = new Kernel()`.
+This is actually instantiating *our* `src/Kernel.php` file, which is the *heart* of our application.

-It handles everything and that's what we're going to see.
-Now notice the `Kernel` is past the environment as the first argument and a debug flag as a second argument.
+The `Kernel` is passed the environment as the first argument and a debug flag as the second argument.
+That controls aa *bunch* of behavior - but isn't very important to the request-response flow.

-Okay, and that's something that's very important for how Symfony works because that dictates a lot of it's behavior, but for our purposes it's not really that important.
-The next line is very important.
-We always knew that there was a request object and Symfony.
-If you ever wondered who creates the request to object or where did it come from, it actually comes from this one line.
-This is Symfony creating the request object.
-This `::createFromGlobals()` method.
-I'll hold command or control to open.
-That is a shortcut that actually uses the normal below super global variables in PHP to create a request object.
-So we give it this nice `Request` object that contains all that represents the current request information.
+The next line *is* very important.
+We always knew that there was a `Request` object inside Symfony.
+If you ever wondered *who* creates the `Request` and *where*, here is your answer: it's created in *our* code - not somewhere in core.

+The `::createFromGlobals()` method - I'll hold command or control to open that method deep inside Symfony - is a a shortcut to create the `Request` object and populate its data with the normal superglobal variables, like `$_SERVER` and `$_POST`.
+This gives us a nice `Request` object that represents the current request info.

-The next line is probably is probably my favorite line in all of PHP `$response = $ernel->handle($request)` that runs our application.
-We don't know yet what happens inside of there.
-That's what we're going to figure out, but isn't it gorgeous?
-Our entire application instead of being some weird global monster that we can't understand how it works.
-Our entire application is a pure function input request, output response.
-In fact, one of the properties of pure functions like this is that you can call them as many times as you want.
-So in theory a single `Kernel` can handle multiple requests.
-In fact, let's do that.
-Up here I'm going to say `$request1 = Request::create()`, which is just a shortcut to create a the requests object and let's pretend that I'm creating a `Request` object for our login page.
-So `/login` and below that I'm going to create a `$request2`, and we will send that, we'll pretend that that is a request for `/register`.
-I'll check this out.
-I'll say `$response1 = $kernel->handle($request1)` and then I'm gonna call handle again.
+## HttpKernel::handle(): Our App in One Method

+The next line is probably my *favorite* lines of code in all of PHP:
+`$response = $ernel->handle($request)`. *That* runs our app.
+We don't know exactly what happens *inside* of that method - that's what we're going to figure out - but isn't it beautiful?
+Our application & Symfony are *not* some weird, global monster that takes over our PHP process.
+Nope, it's a pure function.
+Input `$request`, output `$response`... which is *exactly* what our job as a developer is!
+Understand the incoming request, and use that to create a response.

+One of the properties of "pure" function like this is that you can call it as many times as you want.
+So yes, in theory, a single `Kernel` can handle *multiple* requests.
+In fact, let's do that!

+Up above, let's say `$request1 = Request::create()` - which is another shortcut
+to create a `Request` object - and let's make this look like a Request for our login page.
+Pass `/login` as the first arg.

+Now create a `$request2` and pretend that this is a request for `/register`.

+Could we run our app and get the responses for both of these requests?
+Yep!
+`$response1 = $kernel->handle($request1)`... and then
 `$response2 = $kernel->handle($request2)`.
+Let's see what they look like:
-They'll show you what happens here on the bottom.
-I'm going to `dump($response1)`, `dump($response2)` and then let's put a `die` statement.
+`dump($response1)`, `dump($response2)` and then `die`.

-So if you go over here and refresh, check this out.
-We just dumped two different, we just have two different requests on the same page.
-You can see the first one is for the login page, title login, and the second one is for the registration page.
-That is huge.
-And this idea of handling multiple requests and Symfony is something that really happens.
-It's something that happens with sub requests, which is a topic that we are going to cover in this tutorial.
-And also that other library that I need to double check if this is true.
-Um, loads Symfony ones and then handles metal requests, uh, to be super performance.
+Let's see this!
+Move over, refresh and... check it out!
+We just handled *two* different requests on the same page!
+The first *does* contain the HTML for the login page, and the second... for the registration page.
+Amazing.

+And this idea of handling multiple requests in Symfony is something that really *does* happen!
+It happens with sub-requests - a topic that we will cover later in this tutorial.
+And some people use an event loop in PHP to boot use a single kernel to handle *many* requests.

-Remove all of this code.
-All right, so really if we want to understand what happens in Symfony, we need to understand what happens inside of this `$kernel->handle()` method.
-We're going to be doing a lot of opening core files, so make sure that you have a keyboard shortcut, um, to, uh, open a file in your project.
-In my case impedes your storm, I'm gonna hit shift shift and I'm gonna open a class called `HttpKernel`.
+Ok, remove all of this code.
+It's now obvious that if we *really* want to understand what happens inside Symfony, we need to understand what happens inside of this `$kernel->handle()` method.
+We're going be opening a *lot* of core files, so make sure you have an easy way to "jump to a file" by filename in your project.
+In PhpStorm, I can hit Shift+Shift to open a file called `HttpKernel.php` that lives *deep* inside Symfony.
+And... scroll down to the `handle()` method.
-Technically the `$kernel->handle()` goes to a different class, but that class eventually really calls `HttpKernel` in.
-This is where all the magic is.

-If we scroll down a little bit, here it is `Kernel->handle()`, and the first thing you'll see here is nothing really happens in this method except it surrounds everything by a try catch.
-So almost immediately when our application starts running, our code is surrounded by a try catch.
-We're going to come back to what that does later, but the real logic is in this `handleRaw()` method.
-So scroll down a little bit further to find, `handleRaw()`.
-This is the Symfony framework.
-These 50 lines of code or so are the heart of everything that happens in Symfony and not just Symfony.
-These same 50 lines of code run Drupal, these same 50 lines of code run PHP.
-These same 50 lines of code run any application that uses Symfonys, HttpKernel.
-So next, let's start going through this.
-Find out how Symfony framework works under the hood.
+## Hello HttpKernel::handle()

+Ok, *technically* the `$kernel->handle()` method we saw in `index.php` is *not* the `handle()` method in this class.
+Symfony *first* initializes the dependency injection container - the topic of a future deep-dive tutorial - and *then* calls this method.

+The *first* thing I want you to notice is that this *entire* method is surrounded by a try-catch block.
+So almost *immediately* when our application starts running, our code is surrounded by a try catch.
+That's not important *yet*.
+But later, we'll see what happens when an exception is thrown from *anywhere*.

+The *real* logic of `HttpKernel` lives in this `handleRaw()` method.
+Scroll down a little bit to find it.
+Ah yes: `handleRaw()`. *This* is the Symfony framework.
+These 50 lines of code are the heart of *everything* that happens in Symfony.
+And not just Symfony: these *same* 50 lines of code run Drupal, and phpBB and many other things!

+Next: let's start our journey through this method.